tabarra/txAdmin/dev_notes.md

 - [x] Reorganize menu buttons.
 - [x] Reorganize all translation keys
 - [x] Migrate warn to use the event + react translation
+- [x] Solve sticky cookie after reauth issue
-- [ ] Fix the manage admins perm issue
+- [x] Fix the manage admins perm issue
 - [ ] Test new NUI Auth on ZAP server

 - [ ] Migrate console log to new logger